howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ```
 </Instruction>

-This is the format used by Prisma for connection strings:
+This is the format used by Prisma for PostgreSQL connection strings:

 ![Prisma Connection String format](https://i.imgur.com/qxnUKrS.png)

 Note that the **Arguments** portion is optional and is absent in your connection string.

-This format is based on the [official PostgreSQLl format for connection URLs](https://www.postgresql.org/docs/current/libpq-connect.html#libpq-connstring).
+This format is based on the [official PostgreSQL format for connection URLs](https://www.postgresql.org/docs/current/libpq-connect.html#libpq-connstring).
 You can find more information about this in the [Prisma docs](https://www.prisma.io/docs/concepts/database-connectors/postgresql).

-Now it's time to create migrations again, but this time for your new PostgreSQL database.
+Now it's time to recreate the migrations, but this time specific to PostgreSQL.

 <Instruction>